byquip/Comsol-External-Functions/README.md

 <details>
 <summary><h2>Prepere C code (Click to expand)</h2></summary>
 <p>
+  Slide 7 of Presentation from cern website for materials[2] link in the end.
   Code example [here](https://github.com/byquip/Comsol-External-Functions/blob/main/res/script.c).

   This is basic example eqivalent to ```sin(a^2+b^2)/(a^2+b^2)``` but in Comsol it will be used like ```test_func(x, y)```